seamapi/javascript-http/README.md

 #### Inspecting the Request

 All client methods return an instance of `SeamHttpRequest`.
-Inspect the request before it is sent to the server by intentionally not awaiting the `SeamHttpRequest`;
+Inspect the request before it is sent to the server by intentionally not awaiting the `SeamHttpRequest`:

 ```ts
 const seam = new SeamHttp('your-api-key')